kengonakajima/mockcity/README.md

 Moai SDK
 ====
-Moai binary is put in mocc/bin.
+Moai binary is put in bin directory.

 These binaries are built on my machine.